USS Hennepin: World War II-related service

 After shakedown in the Gulf of Mexico, Hennepin departed Galveston 22 July to load cargo at Gulfport, Mississippi, and New Orleans, Louisiana.
 She departed New Orleans 6 August, steamed via the Panama Canal and the Marshall Islands, and arrived Cebu, Philippines, 23 September.
 Assigned to Service Squadron 8, she operated in the Philippines until 19 November when she departed Tacloban, Leyte, for Australia.

 During the next month she loaded cargo at Melbourne, Sydney, and Brisbane before sailing 17 December with provisions for occupation troops in Korea.
 Steaming via Okinawa, she reached Jinsen 7 January 1946; then sailed for Japan 25 January.
 She arrived Yokosuka on 30 January, was decommissioned 16 February, and transferred to the US Army.

 US Army service

 Hennepin was operated by the US Army for the Supreme Commander of Allied Forces in Japan until 1 July 1950 when she was reacquired by the Navy.
 After refitting at Mitsubishi Shipyard, Kobe, Japan, she was assigned to the MSTS 28 February 1951 and designated T-AK 187.

 Korean War support

-Manned by a civilian crew, she participated in the Korean supply run during the American effort to repel Communist aggression in South Korea.
+Crewed by civilians, she participated in the Korean supply run during the American effort to repel Communist aggression in South Korea.
 Operating primarily out of Moji and Sasebo, Japan, she transported vital military cargo to American-held Korean ports during the remainder of the Korean War.